mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>
 In order to display the data from our query, we need to loop through the rows, and display each row.
-This is usually done in a `<cfoutput>` tag like so:
+This is usually done in a '<cfoutput>' tag like so:

 <table>